Making sense of Digital : is “look at Uber and Airbnb” the best we can do?

 Well-run small businesses understand their customers and markets intimately, and are very good at ‘knowing what they know’ – as well as being quickly able to understand how the mechanics of their businesses are working day-to-day.
 In comparison to large corporations they’re able to change direction quickly in response to changes in market conditions.

 It’s easy to fixate on how digital technologies can more efficiently co-ordinate resources that are external to organisations (as Uber and Airbnb do); but the same holds true for internal resources.

-As I’ve said before (not least in my company’s Digital Enterprise Shift report) for well-estabished, large organisations a big part of the value of digital technologies comes from how – in combination – they can be used to co-ordinate internal resources (people, plant, machinery, infrastructure, goods, materials, knowledge) more efficiently.
+As I’ve said before for well-estabished, large organisations a big part of the value of digital technologies comes from how – in combination – they can be used to co-ordinate internal resources (people, plant, machinery, infrastructure, goods, materials, knowledge) more efficiently.
 Digital technologies – applied successfully – can help large organisations start to regain some of the advantages they once had as smaller organisations, while retaining the strength and resilience that come from their balance sheets.

 To find out more, take a look at my interviews with Eurostar, Hampshire County Council and Severn Trent Water (all of which are free to view).
 These are all examples of organisations that are using digital technologies to do really cool things (that aren’t about disrupting markets or industries).

 So – can we do better than “look at Uber and Airbnb”?
 I think we can, and I think we should.
 The challenge right now, I think, is that we lack a common vocabulary and understanding of what ‘doing digital’ can mean in different contexts.